JodieHillKitcherside/ci-project02-ipcc-ar6-quiz/README.md

 - Test-knowl issues on starting the quiz.
 I logged the console each time pressed to check in Dev Tools, of which js errors explained on the syntax.
 Error message read that it didn't like the 'export' action I set for internal js files.
 This has been removed.
 - Global and local bugs where repeated const and function usage was blocking js.
 This has been checked and changed appropriately.
 - Background image would not cover the entire screen display, so I have used view port width and height to adjust to all screen sizes.

+### Unsolved Bugs

 - Background image was resizing based on media screen
 - Quiz bio was displaying after selected option alongside answer and explanation and the display next question was not looping

-### Unsolved Bugs
+- Buttons written in js cannot resize when reduced screen size

--
+- Cannot progress quiz

 ## Deployment